 While GoToMeeting and Zoom can be suitable solutions for video conferencing, they do not have the same features and collaboration capabilities as Microsoft Teams.
-Teams allows you to build automated workflows and that are tailored to fit your unique processes and culture.
+Teams allow you to build automated workflows tailored to fit your unique processes and culture.

 SharePoint allows you to set parameters around how files are accessed and used.
-You can integrate custom workflows using Power Automate to execute on manual tasks so your employees have one less thing to worry about every day.
+In addition, you can integrate custom workflows using Power Automate to execute manual tasks, so your employees have one less thing to worry about every day.

 Custom SharePoint workflows can help eliminate tedious To-Dos like:

-- Saving Excel sheets emailed from a specific contact in a specific SharePoint folder
+- Saving Excel sheets emailed from a specific contact in a particular folder of SharePoint

 - Informing other team members when the document is available with emailed SharePoint links and customized notifications